LanfordCai/flow-go-ecdsa/README.md

 * Run `flow emulator start -v` at the root of this project
 * Run `go build && ./flow-go-ecdsa`

 Flow is using ecdsa as signing algorithms(nistp256 and secp256k1).
 For other blockchains like Bitcoin/Ethereum, they choose the low-s form signature as the canonical one to prevent the problems caused by transaction malleability.
-But on Flow, both low-s form signature and high-s form signature are regarded as valid.
-We can check it via `HighSSignatureDemo`.
-Due to the malleability of signature, the transaction malleability attack would be possible on Flow.
-We can check it via `ReplaceTransactionSignatureDemo`.
+But on Flow, both low-s form signature and high-s form signature are regarded as valid(check it via `HighSSignatureDemo` function).
+The malleability of signature might cause transactino malleability problem on Flow(check it via `ReplaceTransactionSignatureDemo` function).

 ## HighSSignatureDemo